If you think Pinterest group boards are dead, you’re in for a surprise.

 Are Pinterest Group Boards Worth It?

-And yet, this comes as little surprise, as Pinterest never built these group boards for marketing in the first place.
+And yet, this comes as little surprise.
+Pinterest never built these group boards for marketing in the first place.
+They built them for people to collaborate and make boards for events, redesign, gift ideas, and recipe sharing.

 Nonetheless, it worried users.
 Now that Pin distribution has changed drastically, does this mean group boards are a waste of time?